gsdu8g9/HIVE/README.md

 The script compares your IP to the Tor IP to make sure you're using Tor, and then sends me or any OP who requested it your **TOR IP**, only for statistical purposes and easier bugfixing. **Again, don't worry, that is not your real IP address.**.

 It also sends me the version of your script, so I can tell some people to update it, etc.

+# Tor routing
+The *claudiashammer* module will say "Tor: False" - the module is indeed run without Tor, **but** this is because *claudiamind.py* already routes all of its traffic through Tor, including its modules' traffic.
+So even though *claudiashammer* says "Tor: False", it all goes through Tor.